TakudzwanasheSamuel/TakudzwanasheSamuel/README.md

 - 👋 Hi, I’m @TakudzwanasheSamuel
 - 👀 I’m interested in Computer Science and Software Development and WebDesign & Development
-- 🌱 I’m currently learning Advanced Level(AL) Computer Science
+- 🌱 I’m currently studying Data Science & Informatics
 - 💞️ I’m looking to collaborate on everything on Computer Science and Software Development and WebDesign & Development
 - 📫 How to reach me: takudzwanashesamuel@gmail.com & takudzwanshesamuel@outlook.com
+- Contact: +263 78 9867532

 <!---
 TakudzwanasheSamuel/TakudzwanasheSamuel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.